Extra-natural production of superheavy Kaluza-Klein particles: Deformation of the effective potential in extra-natural inflation and KK particle production

 If there are various charged particles with various bulk masses, the effective potential is given by linear combinations of various sinusoidal functions, which is the case of the ``multi-natural inflation''~\cite{Czerny:2014wza,Czerny:2014xja,Higaki:2014mwa,Higaki:2014pja}.
 Even for the case with two cosine potential terms, various patterns of potential are realized~\cite{Czerny:2014wza}, which lead to various values of the spectral index and the tensor-to-scalar ratio.

 Let us discuss the relation between the multi-charge extension for the deformation of the potential and the KK-Schwinger effect.
 First of all, the KK-Schwinger effect takes place when $M_{KK,n}^2=0$ where the $n$-th mode temporarily becomes a zero mode.
-If there is only a single charged sector having a bulk mass smaller than the KK scale $\sim L^{-1}$, no KK Schwinger effect is expected: When the potential is determined by a single sinusoidal function, the field variation associated with inflation is at most over the half period $\theta\in [-\frac{\pi}{2q_0g_0 L},\frac{\pi}{2q_0g_0 L}]=[-\frac{1}{4q_0g_0 Rb},\frac{1}{4q_0g_0 Rb}]$.
+If there is only a single charged sector having a bulk mass smaller than the KK scale $\sim L^{-1}$, no KK Schwinger effect is expected: When the potential is determined by a single sinusoidal function, the field variation associated with inflation is at most over the half period $\vartheta\in [-\frac{\pi}{2q_0g_0 L},\frac{\pi}{2q_0g_0 L}]=[-\frac{1}{4q_0g_0 Rb},\frac{1}{4q_0g_0 Rb}]$.
 Then, the KK mass of the field having the charge $q_0$ varies as

-for any $n$.
-Then, only $n=0$ mode experiences $m^2_{KK,n}=0$, and therefore, the production rate of $|n|>1$ modes would be exponentially suppressed by KK masses.
+for any $n\neq 0$.
+Note that, for $n=0$ mode, the ``KK mass'' varies over $0\leq m^2_{KK,0,q_0}<\frac{1}{16R^2b^3}$.
+Then, only $n=0$ mode experiences $m^2_{KK,n,q_0}=0$, and therefore, the production rate of $|n|>1$ modes would be exponentially suppressed by KK masses.
 In such a case, only the preheating production of the zero mode can occur.

 The presence of multiple charged particles changes the situation and generally we expect the KK Schwinger effect: Suppose the potential is dominated by the sinusoidal function by $q_0$-sector as above (but with deformation by contributions from other charged fields).
 If there is a charged particle with the charge $q_1$ satisfying $|q_1|>4|q_0|$.
 In such a case, the KK mass of such a field changes as